← Back to QuantegyAI

 The chain rule, working backward to give every weight its share of the blame.
 Activity: step one training iteration — forward to the loss, backward through the gradients — and watch which weights move most.
 AI anchor: the algorithm behind all of it.

-What makes it "deep"
+What makes it deep learning

 Module 6